 One thing hasn't changed, though: the match centurion is a player talented well above average and one who has stuck with Ponsonby despite the liklihood of several offers to join other clubs or transfer to other unions.
 Even in the busiest years, it took six or seven seasons of almost injury-free rugby and regular selection to reach the milestone, so it's not one that was ever achieved easily.

-All recent centurions (and researchers) owe a debt of thanks to Dennis Mansfield, took over the Senior team records from Cliff Bell in the 1990s, and who has maintained them since.
-Thanks to Cliff and Dennis, Ponsonby records were kept at a time when less and less attention was being given to club rugby, and without that work over many years this information would have been lost.
-Cliff's work established a good base to work from, but Dennis expanded the scope of the record-keeping and built upon that base.
+All recent centurions (and researchers) owe a debt of thanks to Dennis Mansfield, took over the Senior team records from Cliff Bell in the 1990s, and who maintained them for many years, before handing over to Terry Hodges.
+Thanks to Cliff, Dennis and Terry, Ponsonby records were kept at a time when less and less attention was being given to club rugby, and without that work over many years this information would have been lost.
+Cliff's work established a good base to work from, Dennis expanded the scope of the record-keeping and built upon that base before Terry came along with his written pre- and post-game reports, which have filled a void left by the lack of newspaper coverage these days.

 Click on the link above for the full list, or on an individual name below for a player profile.